isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 {:start="4"}
 4. To ensure that Singapore continues to thrive amidst these changes, the Ministry of Law (MinLaw) is working on various fronts.

-6. The

-4. To ensure .
+{:start="5"}
-5. The scope, as I think you can see from the breadth of topics raised by Members, is
+5. The scope, as I think you can see from the breadth of topics raised by Members, is diverse:

-diverse:
-(a) Increasing access to justice;
+a) Increasing access to justice;

 (b) Enhancing the legal processes;

-(c) Optimising land utilisation and promoting land data; and (d) Assisting businesses with protecting their intangible assets and intellectual property, and finding a platform for these to be commercialised and leveraged, for the industry to grow.
+(c) Optimising land utilisation and promoting land data; and

+(d) Assisting businesses with protecting their intangible assets and intellectual property, and finding a platform for these to be commercialised and leveraged, for the industry to grow.

 6. While the work is wide-ranging, our vision is singular: Bettering people’s lives, creating value jobs, and advancing our economy and society, through laws and policies.
-That ultimately is the bottomline and the topline of what we do at MinLaw.
+That ultimately is the bottomline and the topline of what we do at MinLaw

 7. This is perhaps best encapsulated by our response to the COVID-19 pandemic, which Mr Murali Pillai commended.

-**I. Introduction**
+8.	sss

 {:start="2"}
 2. Sir, State land is currently put to various uses for the benefit of Singaporeans.
 These include residential, commercial, institutional, and utility uses, amongst others.